 All of the above, and many others, can create a variety of potential hazards.
 All events organisers have a responsibility to thoroughly assess risks to help reduce or remove potential dangers to staff and attendees and members of the public.
-A risk assessment template can be downloaded from: www.fermanaghomagh.com/planning-your-event/ www.hse.gov.uk/risk/controlling-risks.htm
+Prior to the event taking place, Event organisers MUST produce a detailed risk assessment, to include any current COVID -19 regulations/restrictions and taking all reasonable measures to limit the risk of transmission of COVID -19, as part of the overall event risk assessment and ensuring that all mitigating measures are adopted, monitored and enforced.
+A risk assessment template can be downloaded from:

+www.fermanaghomagh.com/planning-your-event/